sudo-mie/et101-repo/README.md

 "

-On that day, LION primary exchange was changed several times LION.N -> LION.OQ -> LION.N -> LION.OQ -> LION.N
+On that day, LION primary exchange was changed several times (LION.N -> LION.OQ -> LION.N -> LION.OQ -> LION.N)

-The order has volume aggregator registered to ric LION.N's container.
-But at that time, LION.OQ is the correct ric to use for LION from TickRecorder to receive MOOP updates.
-So the order with LION.N is not receiving any volume updates.
-As a result, has 0 tpc and 0 target qty.
+The order that did not trade - its volume aggregator registered to LION.N's container, but at that time, LION.OQ is the correct ric to use to receive MOOP updates.
+So this order with LION.N is not receiving any volume updates, as a result, has 0 tpc and 0 target qty.
 Even when LION.OQ changed back to LION.N, a new container is created instead of the original one order regsitered to, so still no volume updates.

 We think this happened due to LION's primary exchange changed back and forth in the same day.
+And we are still trying to find out why DS pulsed out so many updates that day (core issue).
+On algo side, as Ameya pointed out, there's complexity to handle these types of intraday reference data updates.

+If the QV flags order with this problem ....

+"

+Reply Jeff's LION.OQ order: this order does not have issue, since from it arrives to complete, the LION.OQ was always the correct ric to use, volume can be updated.

 "